The UK Celebrity Apprentice is set for a comeback after a decade.

 The spin-off to the main series aired for three series between 2007 and 2009 in support of Comic and Sport Relief.

-Now rumour has it that BBC are reviving the special show next year.
+Now it's been confirmed that the BBC are reviving the special show next year.

-And according to the tabloid, TOWIE's Gemma Collins is a favourite to be on the cast.
+And according to the Daily Star, TOWIE's Gemma Collins is a favourite to be on the cast.

 An insider said: “Gemma’s scared of Alan Sugar and doesn’t want to be made to look like a fool but she is considering it.